Fire & Explosion Investigation

 Vehicle, Machinery, Marine & Agricultural

 The investigation of fires involving vehicles, machinery, boats and agricultural equipment can be exceptionally challenging due to the combination of numerous fuel and ignition sources, complicated electrical systems and oftentimes congested engine and equipment compartments.
 Careful investigation and analysis of the evidence remaining after the fire is required to determine the vehicle's involvement in the fire.
 The challenge of identifying and sorting out the significant evidence from the burned fire debris residue requires specific training and practical experience.
 Crane Engineering has fire investigators with OEM experience and certifications in vehicle fire investigations as well as practical hands-on experience with vehicle systems.
-This includes losses involving large ships and issues related to maritime law.
+This includes losses involving post-collision or fuel fed fires, large ships and issues related to maritime law.

 Data Recovery, Collection, Acquisition and Analysis